iokaloka/messages-and-drops/README.md

     - Evasion
     - Luck
 - These stats can be manipulated by editing a card hand that has room for x cards.
 - The cards may be randomly acquired by using the application.
-The idea is to encourage the use of the application with a "price system".
+The idea is to encourage the use of the application with a "prize system".
 - I will add a possibility to challenge a constantly stronger AI-encounter.
 The battle itself will probably be just a simple loop of actions taken in turn and the profile / encounter stats making the difference and deciding the outcome.
 Winning an encounter will increase the card hand size.
 - I will probably restrict the interval how often this kind of encounter can be taken.
 - In other words, users will use the messaging board application and gain a random collection of cards that can be used to enhance the profiles propability of winning increasingly difficult AI-enemies.
+---

+Please note that the above mentioned spec is not final in any way and will more than likey chance during the process.